Dorie Geniesse | Writer-Member

 a finger on it?

 DG: That’s a good question.
 I learned from Oliver

 that if they do take on your project you need film

 I would put out a good concept with no talent

+attached.
 Well, that didn’t work very well.
+It’s

 easier to build a concept around unique talent than

 definitely some secrets to finding talent, but the

 best tip is tenacity.
 I’ve been working on one

 the talent.
 The good news is that we’re close to

 signing them, and the better news is that no one